deebov/deebov/README.md

 - 👯 I’m looking to collaborate on intersting/unsual projects
 - 🤔 I’m looking for help with React, TypeScript and JavaScript
 - 💬 Ask me about React, TypeScript and JavaScript
-- 📫 How to reach me: deebov@yandex.com
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I haven't watched any episode of "Game of Thrones"